Sergej-Popov/tremolo/README.md

 - Insert code blocks with syntax highlighting.
 When a code block is selected dropdowns in the header change its language, theme and font size.
 Only GitHub light and dark themes are available.
 - Use the brush tool to draw very smooth strokes that get thicker as you draw slower.
 A dropdown lets you set a fixed stroke width instead of pressure.
 Drawings can be moved, resized and rotated.
 - Draw lines with straight, arched or cornered style.
 Endpoints snap to subtle connectors at each element's side and stay attached when those elements move.
+- Change a line's colour from the sticky note palette and choose connection style: circle, arrow, filled triangle or none.
 - Quickly add predefined chords or scales or display all notes.
 - Choose sticky note colour from the palette in the header when a sticky note is selected.
 - Change sticky note text alignment using the header buttons when a note is selected.